vuexyz/vuexyz/docs/contributing.md

 pnpm docs:dev
 ```

+### Project Structure

-The library itself is located under `/src`, with the docs under `/docs`.
-Each composable has its own directory containing the source code and tests.
-You can run `pnpm test` to run the tests and make sure they pass.
+All the composables are within the `/src` directory.
+Primitives are found under `src/primitives` and utilities under `src/utilities`.
+Each composable has its own directory within those respective paths, with the source code and tests.

+If you add/edit a composable, you can run `pnpm test` to run the tests.

+Documentation and demos are found under `docs`, which is a VitePress installation.
+See the [VitePress documentation](https://vitepress.dev/) for more information.

 ## Thanks!